 Within the diabetes service, there is also a dedicated team of specialist nurses, a specialist midwife, specialist dieticians, high-risk podiatrists and a team of diabetes educators that work across the acute and community settings.
 The whole team provides training and support for staff and patients with type 1 and type 2 diabetes.

 Diabetes X-PERT Programme is a six-week group education programme for Type 2 diabetes.
 It will help you understand more about diabetes and how you can manage it through lifestyle changes.
 It is suitable for anyone newly diagnosed and those who have had diabetes for a while but want to learn more.

-Each programme is run by 2 experienced health professionals who will guide you through all aspects of your diabetes.
+Each programme is run by two experienced health professionals who will guide you through all aspects of your diabetes.
 It is a 2 ½ hour session each week for 6 weeks.
-You must attend all the sessions to fully benefit from the course.
+You should try and attend all the sessions to fully benefit from the course.
 If you wish you may bring along a family member or friend.

 The X-Pert is run on different days in various venues around Stockport.
 For further information, you can contact the X-Pert Administrator on 0161 835 6689.

 Podiatrists are healthcare professionals who have been trained to diagnose and treat abnormal conditions of the feet and lower limbs.
 They also prevent and correct deformity, keep people mobile and active, relieve pain and treat infections.
 They can give you and your family advice on how to look after your feet and what type of shoes to wear.